search icon

 Security is the most challenging area and critical aspect to prevent unauthorized access to important resources in any wireless communication network.
 Like all communications technologies, Femtocells also require robust security.
 To maintain the level of security that is expected of the telecommunications networks, Femtocell systems require that the authenticity of the communicating peers (access points and gateways) and the privacy and integrity of the data exchanged are guaranteed.

-This article summarizes various security concerns/threats on H(e)NB, mitigation of these security threats, security architecture and various security aspects to take care of the associated security issues.
+This article summarizes various security concerns/threats on H(e)NB, mitigation of these security threats, security architecture, and various security aspects to address the associated security issues.

 H(e)NB Security Architecture